GTekSD/SUASS/Web Application Security/README.md

 As a penetration tester, you should focus and try to exploit vulnerabilities in all the mentioned areas of web security to confirm that these are secure, robust, and inevasible.

 ---------
-Below are detailed web application security control areas that we check as part of a complete web application security testing, unless otherwise agreed with the client:

 ## Information gathering
 Web applications may inadvertently disclose information that is useful to the attacker by means of verbose response headers, error messages etc . or by using common conventions, such as an admin interface being located in “/admin/”.
 Furthermore, some of these error messages may be cached by search engines long after the message has been remedied in the application.
 The first phase in a security assessment is focused on collecting as much  information as possible about a target application.